- January 20, 2017

 The Law Applies Equally to All New Car Buyers

 As an initial matter, we must dispense with the idea that buyers of next-generation automobiles somehow accept the risk of getting a lemon.
 Nothing could be further from the truth.
 These consumers seek cars that perform to higher standards than traditional automobiles, and they are willing to pay a premium for that experience.
 Ending up with a lemon car is not a result of being an early adopter of technology – it is the result of being unlucky enough to purchase a vehicle with a defect that does not conform to manufacturing specifications.
+If you find yourself in such a situation, it’s important to consult with an experienced auto accident lawyer who can provide you with the necessary legal guidance and support.

 New and Emerging Automotive Technologies